Extracting transport coefficients from local ground-state currents: Results

+Our findings indicate that, despite the simplifying assumptions and strong correlations of the Laughlin state, our approach is capable of efficiently extracting a local topological marker with a satisfactory level of accuracy.
+This is due to the finite correlation length present in the Laughlin state, originating from the many-body bulk gap.
+This key property enables the establishment of a local Chern marker in strongly-correlated topological states, as similarly demonstrated by the local St\v{r}eda response~\cite{Repellin2020}.

-The experimental protocol presented above requires the measurement of generalized, further-range currents connecting lattice sites $\vec{R}$ and $\vec{R}+\vec{\mu}$.
+\textbf{Protocol for measuring further-range currents.} The experimental protocol presented above requires the measurement of generalized, further-range currents connecting lattice sites $\vec{R}$ and $\vec{R}+\vec{\mu}$.
 Here, we present a scalable, digital protocol to achieve such measurements using only nearest-neighbor tunnelings $\hat{T}_{ij}$ and local energy offsets $\hat{M}_i$ on the lattice,

-and local density measurements on the sites involved.
+as well as local density measurements on the sites involved.

 We aim at evaluating the current $\hat{j}_{\vec{r}_1, \vec{r}_N}$, from a reference (initial) site $\vec{r}_1 = \vec{R}$ to a final site $\vec{r}_N = \vec{R}+\vec{\mu}$.
 Having identified a possible path of nearest-neighbor links, we propose to implement a pulse sequence of the form \begin{widetext}